 As it is widely known the uniformization theorem for compact surfaces can be proved using the celebrated Hamilton's Ricci flow.
-This is achieved for any compact Riemannian surface in a series of papers by Richard Hamilton \cite{Ham2}, Bennet Chow \cite{Chow} and Xiuxiong Chen, Peng Lu and Gang Tian \cite{ChenLuTian}.
+This is acheived for any compact Riemannian surface in a series of papers by Richard Hamilton \cite{Ham2}, Bennet Chow \cite{Chow} and Xiuxiong Chen, Peng Lu and Gang Tian \cite{ChenLuTian}.
 For noncompact surfaces it is an open question when the uniformization can be obtained in this way.
 There are some works in this direction, see for example \cite{Isen-Mazz-Sesum,Albin-Aldana-Rochon} and references therein, assuming somewhat restrictive conditions on the metric.
 Inspired by this circle of ideas, it sounds natural to try to obtain the uniformization theorem for compact laminations via the Ricci flow.
 Even if the leaves are not necessarily compact, and for non compact leaves the metric will not satisfy the condition for long time existence and convergence of the solutions to the Ricci flow, this difficulty can be overcome thanks to the compactness of the total space where the lamination lives.